tj64/picolisp-wiki-mode/README.md

   * Outline Navigation:

-    Navigation between headings is possible using `outline-mode'.
+    Navigation between headings is possible using `outline-mode`.
     Use `C-M-n` and `C-M-p` to move between the next and previous visible headings.
 Similarly, `C-M-f` and `C-M-b` move to the next and previous visible headings at the same level as the one